JeremyKuhne/Interop/README.md

 ## Usage

-Clone and open in VS. Requires VS2019 and .NET Core 3.0. (.NET Core prerelease builds require checking "Use  previews of the .NET Core SDK" in VS Options).
+Clone and open in VS. Requires VS2022 and .NET 6.0.

 Select the x64 build for the solution.
 To explore/run the tests show the Test Explorer window and set the processor settings to x64 in the Test menu.